M. S. Swaminathan: Administrator and educator

-In 1972, Swaminathan was appointed as the Director-General of the Indian Council of Agricultural Research (ICAR) and a Secretary to the Government of India.
-In 1979, in a rare move for a scientist, he was made a Principal Secretary, a senior position in the Government of India.
+In 1972, Swaminathan was appointed as the director-general of the Indian Council of Agricultural Research (ICAR) and a secretary to the Government of India.
+In 1979, in a rare move for a scientist, he was made a principal secretary, a senior position in the Government of India.
 The next year he was shifted to the Planning Commission.
-As Director-General ICAR, he pushed for technical literacy, setting up centres all over India for this.
-Droughts during this period led him to form groups to watch weather and crop patterns, ultimately with the aim of protecting the poor from malnutrition.
+As director-general of ICAR, he pushed for technical literacy, setting up centres all over India for this.
+Droughts during this period led him to form groups to watch weather and crop patterns, with the ultimate aim of protecting the poor from malnutrition.
 His shift to the Planning Commission for two years resulted in the introduction of women and environment with respect to development in India's five year plans for the first time.

-In 1982, he was made the first Asian Director General of the International Rice Research Institute (IRRI) in the Philippines.
+In 1982, he was made the first Asian director general of the International Rice Research Institute (IRRI) in the Philippines.
 He was there until 1988.
 One of the contributions he made during his tenure here was conducting an international conference "Women in Rice Farming Systems".
-America based Association for Women in Development gave Swaminathan their first award for "outstanding contributions to the integration of women in development" based on this.
-As Director General, he spread awareness among rice growing families of making value of each part of the rice crop.
+For this, the United States–based Association for Women in Development gave Swaminathan their first award for "outstanding contributions to the integration of women in development".
+As director general, he spread awareness among rice-growing families of making the value of each part of the rice crop.
 His leadership at IRRI was instrumental in the first World Food Prize being awarded to him.
-In 1984 he became the President and Vice-President of the International Union for Conservation of Nature (ICUN) and World Wildlife Fund respectively.
+In 1984 he became the president and vice-president of the International Union for Conservation of Nature and World Wildlife Fund respectively.

 In 1987 he was awarded the first World Food Prize.
 The prize money was used to set up the M.S.
 Swaminathan Research Foundation.
 Accepting the award, Swaminathan spoke of the growing hunger despite the increase in food production.
 He spoke of the fear of sharing "power and resources", and that the goal of a world without hunger remains unfinished.
-In their commendation letters Javier Pérez de Cuéllar, Frank Press and President Ronald Reagan, and others recognized his efforts.
+In their commendation letters, Javier Pérez de Cuéllar, Frank Press, President Ronald Reagan, and others recognized his efforts.

 Swaminathan would go on to chair the World Food Prize Selection Committee following Borlaug.
 In ICAR, from the late 1950s onwards, he taught cytogenetics, radiation genetics, and mutation breeding.
-Swaminathan has mentored numerous Borlaug‐Ruan interns, part of the Borlaug‐Ruan International Internship.
+Swaminathan mentored numerous Borlaug‐Ruan interns, part of the Borlaug‐Ruan International Internship.

 Institution builder

-Swaminathan established the Nuclear Research Laboratory (NRL) at the Indian Agricultural Research Institute (IARI).
-He played a role in and promoting the setting up of the International Crop Research Institute for the Semi-Arid Tropics (ICRISAT) in India; the International Board for Plant Genetic Resources (IBPGR) (now known as Bioversity International) in Italy and the International Council for Research in Agro-Forestry (ICRAF) in Kenya.
-He helped to build and develop a number of institutions, and provide research support, in China, Vietnam, Myanmar, Thailand, Sri Lanka, Pakistan, Iran and Cambodia.
+Swaminathan established the Nuclear Research Laboratory at the IARI.
+He played a role in and promoting the setting up of the International Crop Research Institute for the Semi-Arid Tropics in India; the International Board for Plant Genetic Resources (now known as Bioversity International) in Italy and the International Council for Research in Agro-Forestry in Kenya.
+He helped to build and develop a number of institutions and provided research support in China, Vietnam, Myanmar, Thailand, Sri Lanka, Pakistan, Iran, and Cambodia.